3 Steps to Beat the McKinsey PST

 If you’re also interested in learning about McKinsey’s Virtual Assessment, click here!
 Ours is the most up-to-date guide for cracking the application process in 2020.

 If you are also interested in learning more about the PST, check out our page that we update with all the latest advice, tips and tricks.
+Here are the other two McKinsey PST practice tests:

 For more on how McKinsey think about their new recruits, check out Ethan Rasiel’s The McKinsey Way.